RobbyCBennett/SwiftTabSwitcher/README.md

 Tab Switching
 * Using any keyboard shortcuts supported by the browser

+Instructions
+1. Open the options for this extension
+2. Change the options & keyboard shortcuts as needed
+3. Use your keyboard shortcut to move left & right

 Options
 * Skip collapsed tab groups
 * Switch across windows